AMD-RIPS/ST-2019/Data Generation/Glitchify/README.md

 Combines two frames to form a new frame with vertical or horizontal screen-tearing.
 The interval between two frames is determined by the "interval" input value.\

+16. stuttering\

+Permutes rows and columns to produce stuttering frames.\

 #### Input Arguments: